fastapi/fastapi/docs/es/docs/tutorial/security/first-steps.md

 /// note | Nota

-No importa lo que escribas en el form, aún no funcionará.
+No importa lo que escribas en el formulario, aún no funcionará.
 Pero llegaremos allí.

 ///